Loading

 Hashtags #lovensw #newsouthwales

-Grab one of the most highly regarded pies in the state at the Village Bakehouse, run by fourth-generation bakers — the pies have won more than 100 awards over the years.
-Or grab a seat in the leafy courtyard of Press café, for classic breakfast and lunch dishes and home-roasted coffee.
-For sleek fine dining, try Veldt, or enjoy tapas and sangria at Two Doors.
-Drop in to the cellar door at Red Earth Estate, or join a brewery tour, try a tasting paddle, and grab a gourmet pizza or pork belly burger at the Devil’s Hollow Brewery, which started brewing craft beers in Dubbo in 2019.
+Grab one of the most highly regarded pies in the state at Village Bakehouse, run by fourth-generation bakers — the pies have won more than 100 awards over the years.
+Or take a seat in the leafy courtyard of Press café for classic breakfast and lunch dishes and home-roasted coffee.

 For the ultimate animal encounter, spend the night at the zoo.
 Accommodation options range from permanent tents at Billabong Camp to the self-contained Savannah Cabins and the luxurious Zoofari Lodge, where giraffes and ostriches roam just past the edge of your wooden deck.

-Or embrace the country lifestyle at Outback Cellar, a self-contained property set on riverfront farmland 10 minutes outside Dubbo — choose from a country cottage and a wine cellar converted into a studio.
-Alternatively, head to Discovery Parks Dubbo for its large heated swimming pool, waterpark, playground and jumping pillow.
+Embrace the country lifestyle at Outback Cellar, a self-contained property set on riverfront farmland 10 minutes outside of Dubbo – choose from a country cottage and a wine cellar converted into a loft-style stay sleeping up to seven guests.
+Alternatively, head to Discovery Parks Dubbo for its large heated swimming pool, waterpark, playground and bouncing pillow.

 Eat, play and stay in Wellington

-The small town of Gilgandra, 45 minutes north of Dubbo, holds a significant place in Australia’s war history.
-The first recruiting march (which would come to be known as the Coo-ee March) began here in 1915, with a group of men making their way to Sydney.
-Head to the Visitor Information Centre at The GIL Collective to learn more and discover works by local artists and artisans.
-Gilgandra is also known for its windmills: take the Windmill Walk along the banks of the Castlereagh River to spot some.
+Continue on to Gilgandra, 45 minutes north of Dubbo or an hour’s drive from Narromine, to reflect on a significant place in Australia’s war history.
+The first World War I recruiting march (which would come to be known as the Coo-ee March) began here in 1915, with a group of men making their way to Sydney.
+Head to the Coo-ee Heritage and Visitor Information Centre to learn more and discover works by local artists and artisans.
+Gilgandra is also known for its windmills: stretch your legs and spot some on the Windmill Walk along the banks of the Castlereagh River.

 Wellington Caves and Phosphate Mines, Wellington Credit: Destination NSW